natayomunroe/VuSmart/README.md

 _______________
 _______________

-# Single Parents
+# P.A.M(Parent Assistance Manager)

 ## Challenge Statement(s) Addressed 🎯
-**...include the challenge statement(s) the project worked to address**

-How might improve the quality of life for single parents , as it relates to food , finance and health
+How might we improve life of a single parent in the city of Denmark?

 ## Project Description 🤯
-**....at least 3 sentences describing what the project does and how it works**
+Providing resources for single parents to improve credit, money management, extracurricular activities for children.

 ## Project Value 💰
-**....at least 3 sentences describing your target customer and tangible benefits from your solution**
+Our target audience are single parents who may lack the necessary resources to take care of their children.
+This application takes their inputted data necessary to their situations and makes an algorithm that would give recommendation to solutions that can aid in alleviating the stress of their living situations.

 ## Tech Overview 💻
 **... what tech was used to bring this project to life?**